[Updated in July 2019 with new screenshots, to better reflect the current state of the app.]

 We know that regularly backing up photos from iPhone through iTunes can be pretty difficult.
-That's why Koofr offers you a much simpler solution for automatically backing up your photos and videos through the application.
+That's why Koofr offers you a much simpler solution for automatically backing up your photos and videos to cloud through the application.
 Here is how it works:

 (1) Download our Koofr for iOS app from the App store.

 (2) Log in or create a new account.

 (3) Access the settings through the wheel icon on the home screen and look for the Auto camera upload section.
 To enable automatic backups you should enable the option named Backup photos and videos.
 You can also choose whether the transfers should only occur while you are on the Wi-Fi (default setting) or whenever your phone is connected to the mobile network by toggling the Enable cellular data option.
 Exit the settings menu by going back and clicking Done.

 (4) Depending on the number of photos you have on your iPhone, the first upload may take a while to finish.
 The application will build a list of existing files (this can also take a while, so don't panic if the transfer doesn't start immediately after you click Done) and start transferring them in the order of creation to your Koofr account.
 You can continue using the application while transfers are happening, but be sure not to close it.

 (5) I know you are now wondering, where do these files go?
 You can find them on Koofr in the folder named My iOS Media (this folder is automatically created for you when you enable the auto backup setting).
 For convenience, this folder will be directly accessible from the Main Menu in the Koofr web application, so you have quick access to your favourite photos and videos.

 (6) Some frequently asked questions: